Chapter 1 Introduction to R

 R Markdown (.Rmd) documents contain information for the reproducible combination of narrative text and code to produce elegantly formatted output.
 You can use multiple languages in .Rmd documents including R, Python, and SQL.
 You can easily “knit” visually appealing and high-quality documents into rich HTML, PDF or Word documents from the RStudio interface.

-This document is made in bookdown, a variant of rmarkdown used for book templates involving multiple chapters.
+The Statistics for Soil Survey webpage is made in bookdown, which is a variant of rmarkdown used for book templates with multiple chapters.
 You can make blogs and websites for your R packages with blogdown and pkgdown.
 These are all tools based off of the powerful “pandoc” engine and the tools in the R Markdown ecosystem.

 An R history file is a copy of all your key strokes.
 You can think of it as brute force way of saving your work.
 It can be useful if you didn’t document all your steps in an R script file.